Lawsuits Against Connecticut DCF for Injury or Abuse

 The whole purpose of foster care is to provide children with a safe haven.
 If a child is injured through negligence or abuse in a foster home, the Connecticut Department of Children and Families (DCF) may be found liable.

-The Brian D. Kaschel Law Office has sued on behalf of children who suffered serious injury or emotional trauma after being placed by DCF with a foster family.
-I can determine if the DCF deviated from its own protocols in licensing the foster parents or monitoring the well-being of the child.
+You may be able to file a lawsuit on behalf of children who suffered serious injury or emotional trauma after being placed by DCF with a foster family, in a group home or in a residential facility.
+I can determine if the DCF deviated from its own protocols in licensing the foster parents or the facility or monitoring the well-being of the child.

 Fairfield Foster Care Injury Lawyer

-The Department of Children and Families has a duty to screen foster parents carefully before granting a license to take in foster children.
-The agency should conduct site visits to ensure that the foster home is “child-proofed” for young children and otherwise safe and stable.
+The Department of Children and Families (DCF) has a duty to screen foster parents carefully before granting a license to take in foster children.
+The agency should conduct site visits to ensure that the foster home, residential facility or other DCF placement is “child-proofed” for young children and otherwise safe and stable.
 Lastly, the DCF has a duty to intervene if there are reports or indications that a foster kid’s welfare is at risk.

 I can review your potential suit for serious injury, physical abuse, sexual abuse or severe neglect of a child in foster care.
 Monetary damages, such as compensation for medical care, psychological counseling, and pain and suffering, are awarded in the name of the child.

 As a state agency, the DCF has limited immunity from lawsuits.
-We must get permission to sue by bringing the claim through the State Claims Commission.
+We must get permission to bring lawsuits against DCF through the State Claims Commission.
 You must have legal standing as the natural parent or court-appointed guardian for the child.
 I can help a grandparent, adult sibling or other advocate obtain legal guardianship.

 Connecticut Department of Children and Families Attorney

 There is a one-year statute of limitations on filing suit against DCF.
-Call me at 203-259-5251 or e-mail me to arrange a free consultation.
-There are no attorney fees unless I take your case and win damages in a settlement or trial.
+There are no attorney fees unless I take your case and win damages from a settlement or at trial.